jamespacileo/prompt-manager/project_documentation.md

   .command('generate')
   .description('Generate TypeScript types for prompts') .action(async () => {
-    log.title('Generating TypeScript types for prompts');
+    logger.info('Generating TypeScript types for prompts');
-    log.info('This command will create type definitions based on your current prompts.');
+    logger.info('This command will create type definitions based on your current prompts.');

     try {
       const shouldProceed = await confirm({ message: 'This action will overwrite existing type definitions.
 Continue?' });
       if (!shouldProceed) {
-        log.info('Type generation cancelled.');
+        logger.info('Type generation cancelled.');
         return;
       }

       await generateTypes();
-      log.success('Type definitions generated successfully.');
+      logger.success('Type definitions generated successfully.');
-      log.info('You can now use these types in your TypeScript projects for better type safety and autocompletion.');
+      logger.info('You can now use these types in your TypeScript projects for better type safety and autocompletion.');

       const viewTypes = await confirm({ message: 'Would you like to view the generated types?' });
       if (viewTypes) {
         const types = await getGeneratedTypes();
-        log.info('\nGenerated Types:');
+        logger.info('\nGenerated Types:');
-        console.log(types);
+        logger.info(types);
       }
     } catch (error) {
-      log.error('Failed to generate type definitions:');
+      logger.error('Failed to generate type definitions:', error);
-      console.error(error);
     }
   });